Dr Mohammad Amirhosseini

 This project was motivated by the opportunity for emerging technology to unlock new levels of workplace fulfilment and human potential, expanding specialist services limited to (and by) physical human interactions.

-The pioneering AI-driven platform developed in this project will disrupt the way personal development is provided to individuals, unlocking benefits of proven neuroscientific practices to a wider audience.
+The pioneering AI-driven platform developed in this project will disrupt the way personal development is provided to individuals, unlocking the benefits of proven neuroscientific practices to a wider audience.
 Employers will be able to provide reliable, affordable, personalised behavioural development tools to employees at different stages of their careers.

 The innovation in this project involved developing and integrating multiple AI models to intelligently identify personal values and purpose.
-The project aimed to digitise Neuro-Linguistic-Programming (NLP) methods to help users become more self-aware by interpreting unconscious thoughts and behaviours.
+The project aimed to digitise neuro-linguistic programming (NLP) methods to help users become more self-aware by interpreting unconscious thoughts and behaviours.

 This project was built on the latest research and development in AI, neuroscience, and personal development, including two bespoke AI models developed by Dr Amirhosseini, that automate some core NLP methods.